 “I think that anybody that’s not had a bereavement can explain the loss you feel.” says Jim “Although its a disgusting and selfish thing to do, I made two attempts a suicide but realize now that the grief I and my family endured was for a purpose so that I could understand what others go through and offer help.”

 “The hardest part was driving home from hospital without a son” continues Jim, “You know it’s happened but can’t believe it.

-In my despair I turned to my local Christian Church but found no solace there.
-I realized that the vicar’s knew nothing about the afterlife even though they talk about it in their sermons every Sunday.”
+In my despair, I turned to my local Christian Church but found no solace there.
+I realized that the vicar knew nothing about the afterlife even though they talk about it in their sermons every Sunday.”

 “Now I don’t need the evidence.
-I’m thankful for the guidance that the spirit world have given me through mediums like Jane.”
+I’m thankful for the guidance that the spirit world has given me through mediums like Jane.”